AI-Sherpa/web-content-extractor/README.md

 ## Using the UI

-- **Extraction Options** — Expand the footer panel to toggle metadata/link/image inclusion, dynamic content expansion, content cleanup, wait time, and server endpoints.
+- **Extraction Options** — Expand the footer panel to toggle metadata/link/image inclusion, dynamic content expansion, content cleanup, wait time, Playwright helper mode (embedded or containerised), and server endpoints.
 - **Conversation Thread** — Each run adds a user/assistant pair.
 System cards surface progress, warnings, and success/failure states.
 - **Extraction Details Drawer** — Per result you can switch between formatted text, structured JSON, Markdown, and raw JSON tabs, with copy icons for each.
 - **Send to Ollama** — Choose Markdown or JSON payload format, select a model, and click **Send to Ollama** (automatically triggered after extraction when a model is already selected).
 The UI streams progress, handles errors, and keeps the status bubble pinned to the conversation tail.